nicm42/100-days-of-code-v2/log3.md

 **Day 7: 12th April 2021**
 I discovered yesterday that PluralSight is free for the month.
 So I signed up for a couple of React courses.
 And then today ended up doing a React Hooks course on Scrimba, since it was also free.
 And it covered the basics I knew about hooks, but also things I'd done but didn't know why I was doing them, so that was helpful.

+**Day 8: 14th April 2021**
+I finally started one of the PluralSight courses - this one on using APIs in React.
+I've done the first lesson, which was mostly about explaining the code.
+And then adding in the API without explaining it.
+I don't really understand what's going on with the code.
+But I'm hoping that I'll learn something - there is some stuff later about React Query, which I've heard of, but that's it.
+And some testing and error handling, which are the bits I'm a lot less sure about when it comes to APIs.